CrashPlan-Labs/crashplanCLI/docs/userguides/siemexample.md

 # Ingest Audit Logs into a SIEM tool

-This guide provides instructions on using the CLI to ingest crashplan Audit logs into a security information and event management (SIEM) tool like LogRhythm, Sumo Logic, or IBM QRadar.
+This guide provides instructions on using the CLI to ingest CrashPlan Audit logs into a security information and event management (SIEM) tool like LogRhythm, Sumo Logic, or IBM QRadar.

 ## Considerations

-To ingest Audit logs into a SIEM tool using the crashplan command-line interface, the crashplan user account running the integration must be assigned roles that provide the necessary permissions.
+To ingest Audit logs into a SIEM tool using the CrashPlan command-line interface, the CrashPlan user account running the integration must be assigned roles that provide the necessary permissions.

 ## Before you begin